Asparagus racemosus: Description

 Asparagus racemosus is a climber having stems up to 4 m long.
 Its roots are both fibrous and tuberous.

 Shatavari has small pine-needle-like phylloclades (photosynthetic branches) that are uniform and shiny green.
 In July, it produces minute, white flowers on short, spiky stems, and in September it fruits, producing blackish-purple, globular berries.
 It has an adventitious root system with tuberous roots that measure about one metre in length, tapering at both ends, with roughly a hundred on each plant.

 Uses

 Shatavari is used in Indian traditional medicine.
 Despite its long history of use in Ayurveda, no high-quality clinical evidence exists to support using shatavari as a therapy for any disease.
 Studies of its effects on lactation have shown mixed results.
 Its safety has not been well-studied, with two small trials finding no adverse effects in mothers or their babies.
 Constituents of shatavari include steroidal saponins, mucilage, and alkaloids.

-Australian aboriginal uses
+Australian Aboriginal uses

-The roots of Asparagus racemosa are boiled and give a liquid used as an external wash to treat colds and other sicknesses, by the aborigines of the Moyle River area in the Northern Territory.
+The roots of Asparagus racemosus are boiled and give a liquid used as an external wash to treat colds and other sicknesses, by the Aboriginal people of the Moyle River area in the Northern Territory.
 (The Ngan'gi name for the plant is yerrwuwu.)